m3db/m3/src/dbnode/encoding/proto/docs/encoding.md

 Instead, multiple "logical" streams are interleaved on a per-write basis within one physical stream.
 The remainder of this section outlines the binary format used to accomplish this interleaving.

-The binary format begins with a stream header and then the remainder of the stream is a sequence of tuples in the form: `<per-write header, compressed timestamp, compressed custom encoded fields, Protobuf marshaled fields>`
+The binary format begins with a stream header and then the remainder of the stream is a sequence of tuples in the form: `<per-write header, compressed timestamp, compressed custom encoded fields, Protobuf marshalled fields>`

 ### Stream Header